PSBP-Library/psbp002/README.md

   // ...
 ```

-The declared members of the `trait`'s were not defined yet.
+The members of the `trait`'s were not defined yet.

 Moreover some members that could have been added as defined members to the `trait`'s were not added yet.